New Book: The Found Boys

 “The Zulu word for ‘hello’ is sawubona.
 It literally means ‘I see you.’
 Wouldn’t it be good if, every time we came in contact with other human beings made in God’s image, the first thing we announced and intended was to see them?
 That sounds like something from the Kingdom of God.” – Author’s Note, The Found Boys by S. D. Smith

-My children do not know what the Ku Klux Klan is.
-They are 17, 15, and 13.
-I am both mortified by that and grateful at the same time.
-I thank God that stories of the Klan are less prevalent today than they once were.
-But I know that doesn’t mean that fallen man is any less fallen today than he was when such stories were commonplace.
+My children, ages 17, 15, and 13, do not know what the Ku Klux Klan is.
+I feel both mortified and grateful for that.
+I thank God that stories of the Klan are not as prevalent today as they once were.
+But that doesn’t mean humanity is any less fallen now than it was when those stories were commonplace.
 Have you taught your children about the Klan?
-When did you tell them that horror story?
-How did you do it?
-When is the right time to tell children in this fallen world about nightmares they don’t already have?
+When did you tell them that particular horror story?
+How did you approach it?
+When is the right time to introduce children to the nightmares of this broken world?

 “I am so happy to share this story with you.
 My intention is to give you a gift, to love and serve you with a delightful, moving, inspiring, and soul-shaping adventure.
 The Found Boys is not really a story about race, but a story about people, and it involves race.
 I think it’s a hopeful, humorous tale you’ll enjoy.” – Author’s Note, The Found Boys by S. D. Smith

 It is, Sam.
-It is all of those things.
-And I thank you for giving me the perfect story to invite my children into a very hard and very nuanced conversation about the complexity of men, the poison of hatred, the true love of friendship, and the Kingdom-call to love and forgive even when anger and hurt are gripping our hearts.
+It’s all of those things.
+Thank you for providing the perfect story to invite my children into a difficult, nuanced conversation about the complexity of humanity, the poison of hatred, the true nature of friendship, and the Kingdom-call to love and forgive even when anger and hurt are gripping our hearts.

 “Mom always said we should pray for Willie.
 I didn’t feel good about that, but I did it anyway ‘cause it says in the Bible to love your neighbor and your enemies too, which is weird.
 Dad said Reverend Jones said that lots of his neighbors were his enemies, so he just prayed for everyone and got a two-for-one deal on lots of ‘em.”

-The Found Boys by S. D. Smith is an exciting and interesting story about ordinary boys growing up in two churches on either side of the river in 1980s West Virginia.
-Scott and Tommy are white boys from Valley Baptist Church who like to jump off of swings, shoot hoops, run along the shoreline, and chase after adventure.
-Dooley is a black kid from Mt.
-Zion Baptist church who likes to do pretty much the same things.
-When the boys agree not to fight over their differences but instead join together on a mission to steal something from the junkyard, they get a lot more than they bargained for.
+The Found Boys by S. D. Smith is an engaging, funny, and thought-provoking story about ordinary boys growing up in two churches on opposite sides of the river in 1980s West Virginia.
+Scott and Tommy, white boys from Valley Baptist Church, love to jump off swings, shoot hoops, run along the shoreline, and chase after adventure.
+Dooley, a black kid from Mt.
+Zion Baptist Church, enjoys doing pretty much the same things.
+When the boys decide to put aside their differences and join forces for a mission to steal something from the junkyard, they get far more than they bargained for.

-I was truly impressed with how deftly Sam was able to develop multiple characters at the same time so we get to see how the Body of Christ works best when it works together.
-There is an honesty to his writing that lets us see that no one is just one-dimensional.
-And that most real human things are complicated.
-Even the forgiveness of Christ, which is the simplest thing in the world, is usually won by a hard and complex journey.
+Sam skillfully developed multiple characters simultaneously, showing how the Body of Christ works best when it works together.
+His writing carries an honesty that reveals the depth of human nature—no one is one-dimensional.
+And while the forgiveness of Christ is the simplest truth, it is often won through a hard and complex journey.

-In an interview we did with Margi McAllister about Mistmantle, we talked about the tough topics in her stories.
-It is always her intention not to scar or wound our young people, but to stretch them, leaving growth rings like you might find in a tree.
-When we interviewed Gary D. Schmidt, we thanked him for writing his stories such that our children could go into hard places with his characters, but that he never leaves them there.
-He always sends good and trustworthy adults in to help them grow through the pain and come out on the other side a different and better person.
+In an interview we did with Margi McAllister about Mistmantle, we discussed how her stories handle tough topics.
+Her goal is never to scar or wound young readers, but to stretch them, leaving growth rings like those found in trees.
+Similarily, when we interviewed Gary D. Schmidt, we thanked him for guiding children through painful experiences alongside his characters, always sending good and trustworthy adults to help them emerge stronger and wiser.

-I have loved S. D. Smith’s books since I discovered them almost ten years ago.
-Underneath the exciting adventure of Picket and Smalls, Heather and Helmer, and that marvelous character of Jo Shanks, there is a heart for the Mended Wood that makes every adventure, every friendship, every character genuinely real to me and the many children I have the privilege of sharing the rabbit books with.
-When we met Jack Zulu, Benny, and Michelle, I was delighted to see Sam’s West Virginia leap off the page, and I enjoyed heading back into my own childhood in the 1980s.
-In the newest Jack Zulu book, I think Sam did some of his most meaningful writing through the voice of Michelle’s father.
-Not only his thoughts about manhood and responsibility, but also the way in which he was modeling for Jack (and our readers) how to become an honorable man.
-I cannot wait to see how the Jack Zulu stories unfold.
+I’ve loved S. D. Smith’s books since I discovered them nearly ten years ago.
+Beneath the thrilling adventures of Picket, Smalls, Heather, Helmer, and the unforgettable Jo Shanks, there is a heart for the Mended Wood that makes every adventure, friendship, and character feel deeply real to me—and to the many children I’ve shared these stories with.
+When we met Jack Zulu, Benny, and Michelle, in Jack Zulu, I was delighted to see Sam’s West Virginia leap off the page, bringing me back to my own childhood in the 1980s. newest Jack Zulu book,, Sam’s most meaningful writing emerges through Michelle’s father, whose reflections on manhood and responsibility model for both Jack and readers what it means to be an honorable man.
+I can’t wait to see how the Jack Zulu stories unfold.

 “Valley Baptist and Mt.
 Zion Baptist held their second joint service that night even though it was a Tuesday.
-All the black and white people from both churches were joined hand in hand, surrounding the house.
-I was afraid at first, but soon enough we were singing hymns together and I grew bolder inside.
-By the time the Klan showed up it felt like we were part of God’s army and the angels were all around us with a mighty host.”
+All the black and white people from both churches joined hand in hand, surrounding the house.
+At first, I was afraid, but soon enough we were singing hymns together, and I grew bolder inside.
+By the time the Klan showed up, it felt like we were part of God’s army and the angels were all around us with a mighty host.”

-I mention these stories because I think that what we get in The Found Boys is a mature, hardy, and heartfelt story that draws on the foundations Sam has laid in the other stories.
-The Mended Wood of The Green Ember is more than just an idea in The Found Boys – it is not just something to hope for, but something to be chosen and lived in every encounter we have with another.
-It is the choice to forgive a man who has terrorized your family.
-It is the choice to join together with people you do not know and who might make you a bit nervous.
-It is the choice to look hatred in the eye and call it out for what it is.
-It is the choice to humble yourself and seek the good of the other instead of your own ego.
+I mention these other stories because The Found Boys stands as a mature, heartfelt story, building on the foundations Sam laid in his earlier works.
+The Mended Wood of The Green Ember is more than just a concept here—it is something to hope for, to choose, and to live out in every encounter.
+It is the choice to forgive someone who has terrorized your family.
+It is the choice to join hands with strangers who may make you nervous.
+It is the decision to confront hatred, to call it what it is, and to seek the good of others instead of giving in to your fears.

 “He’s in the Klan,” Dooley said.
-“They burn crosses in our yards and wear white costumes and ride around doing all kinds of stuff against blacks.”
+“They burn crosses in our yards, wear white costumes, and ride around doing all kinds of stuff against blacks.”

 “They burn a cross?”